CaliOpen/caliopen-ansible/README.md

     -out roles/web/files/certs/caliopen.csr

 # generate the certificate using [CaCert](www.cacert.org) for example
-and set this certificate as roles/web/file/certs/caliopen.crt file
+# and set this certificate as roles/web/file/certs/caliopen.crt file
 ```

-## Ansible configuration:
+## Ansible configuration
 - Edit a hosts file with a webservers and backends groups and
   reachable address of related machines